 Shoscombe Church School promotes democratic processes through the election of school councillors, house captains and E-Team members.
 This fosters the concept of freedom of speech and group action to address need and concerns.
 Children see how they are listened to and how their actions can produce results when the processes are followed.
 As part of our Aspiration theme, we lead children to talk about local politics and further understand the democratic process, and the part they could play in making a difference.

 In recent years, we celebrated the Diamond Jubilee of Queen Elizabeth II with special events, assemblies and themed lessons.
 We marked the recent Royal Wedding with a special whole school tea party and May-Pole dancing.
 The visit of the Olympic torch and Commonwealth baton was embraced.
 Each year Armistice Day is remembered and children are encouraged to reflect on this.
 The children participated in a local art project in 2018 producing ceramic poppies to represent the local men and women who gave their lives in The Great War.
 These poppies are now on permanent display in the hall in a special made display cabinet.

 Through talking to our community we ensure that we move forward in a mutually respectful and tolerant way.
 Our children perform in a nativity play, and sing Carols.
 We also celebrate Eid, Diwali and Chinese New Year.
 We invite parents in to talk to staff to give us greater understanding of different faiths, but work together to ensure we emphasise not what is different, but what we all have in common; our School Core Values, and the values of modern Britain.

-For further information on how Shoscombe seeks to promote key British Values please contact the School.
+For further information on how Shoscombe seeks to promote key British Values please read our SMSC Timetable.